-There are many castles in Scotland begging to be explored.
-In fact, it's thought that there used to be a staggering 3,000 castles across Scotland.
-Nowadays, they number closer to 1,500.
-Dotted throughout the country, a Scottish castle is never far away.
-They lie ready to excite visitors with enthralling legends, fascinating history and incredible views.
+It’s thought that there were once a staggering 3,000 castles across Scotland.
+Today, they number closer to 1,500.
+They lie ready to excite visitors with enthralling legends, well-kept gardens, and incredible views.
 If you’re looking for a Scottish castle adventure, then our castle tours are an excellent way to experience their magic.
-Not quite tempted yet?
-Read on to discover 10 of the best castles in Scotland and be inspired to pay them a visit.

 Table of Contents: